utkarshbansalmailbox/1BRC/README.md

 ## Conclusion

   This repository showcases the capabilities of Dask in managing large datasets with ease.
 The provided scripts and performance metrics serve as a reference for utilizing parallel computing in data analysis tasks.

+  Using Dask, successfully calculated the minimum, maximum, and mean values for all 413 unique stations from the dataset of 1 billion rows.

+This version of the `README.md` file includes the revised conclusion, specifying that the computations were performed for all 413 unique stations.